-Exercise, working out, moving, sweating, gymming – whatever you call it, fitness it’s different for everyone.
+Exercise, working out, moving, sweating, gymming – whatever you call it, fitness is different for everyone.

 Quite simply, moving more makes you feel good.
 Moving will do a different thing for every single person – it can ease joint pain, aid digestion, increase your heart strength, make you more lean and alleviate symptoms of depression.
 You will feel more confident and have better self-esteem if you move your body.
 I preach dat er’ry damn day.